 Nicholas Rhea comments:

 Omens of Death launched the series of books featuring Montague Pluke in 1996.
 The original hardback was followed by Large Print and audiobook editions.
-Now it is available once more, in a paperback edition as well as an Endeavour Press Kindle edition.
+It has now been reissued by Agora Books in a paperback edition as well as a Kindle edition.

 Superstitious Death finds DI Pluke preparing for the annual shoggling festival in the small Yorkshire town of Crickledale.
 He realises something terrible has happened when Mrs Cholmondeley's bay tree withers and dies for no apparent reason.